Community recovery in non-binary and temporal stochastic block models: Introduction

 \subsection{Outline}

 The rest of the article is structured as follows.
-A detailed model description together with definitions of error indices and information divergences is presented in Section~\ref{subsection:model}.
-The main theoretical results are presented in Section~\ref{section:recovery_threshold}.
-We propose in Section~\ref{section:algorithms_temporal_evolution} several algorithms for clustering temporal networks with static community labels, for some of which guarantees of consistency is given.
-We provide some numerical illustrations in Section~\ref{section:numerical_results}, which demonstrate high efficacy of our algorithms.
-Finally, we describe avenues for future research in Section~\ref{section:conclusion}.
+Section~\ref{subsection:model} describes model details and notations.
+Section~\ref{section:recovery_threshold} summarises the main theoretical results for general non-binary network models, and Section~\ref{section:temporal_networks} specialises to temporally correlated networks.
+Section~\ref{section:numerical_results} describes numerical experiments on synthetic and real data sets.
+Section~\ref{section:comparison_other_work} provides a technical discussion on our main contributions with respect to the state of the art.
+Finally, Section~\ref{section:conclusion} describes avenues for future research.
 The proofs of the main theorems are presented in the appendices.